tompazourek/Endless/README.md

 #### From + Then + To

 Combines both principles above.
-The collection is bounded by the highest/lowest value depending on the increasing/decreasing collection.
+The sequence is bounded by the highest/lowest value depending on the increasing/decreasing sequence.

 ```csharp
 Enumerate.From(1d).Then(0.5).To(-1); // yields 1, 0.5, 0, -0.5, -1